-Voris is third on Butler’s all-time list for coaching victories, trailing only Tony Hinkle (165) and Bill Sylvester (84).
-He also owns Butler’s single-season record for victories and he’s the only coach in school history to lead the Bulldogs to a postseason victory.
+Jeff Voris enters his 14th season at Butler as the head coach of the football program.
+Voris ranks third on Butler’s all-time list for coaching victories (74), trailing only Tony Hinkle (165) and Bill Sylvester (84).
+He owns Butler’s single-season record for victories (11) and is the only coach in school history to lead the Bulldogs to a postseason victory.

 In 2013, Voris guided the Bulldogs to a 9-4 record, a share of the Pioneer Football League crown and Butler's first ever appearance in the NCAA Division I Football Championship in 2013.
 It was Butler’s fourth title as a Division I football program.
 Appropriately, Voris was named the PFL Coach of the Year.

 The historic 2009 Butler campaign came one year after Voris guided the Bulldogs to a 6-5 record in 2008, the program’s first winning season in more than a decade.
 The six wins were Butler’s most since 1997 and the second-most since the Bulldogs moved to Division I in 1993.
-And Butler’s four league wins tied the Bulldogs’ highest PFL win total to that point.
 The successful campaign came just one year after Voris guided Butler to a 4-7 mark in just his second season at the helm.
 The four victories were the most by a Butler football team since 2002 and marked another step forward for the program.
-In 2006, his first season as Butler’s head coach, Voris guided the Bulldogs to a 3-8 mark and a tie for fifth place in the PFL.
-His first victory at Butler snapped an 18-game losing streak by the Bulldogs, and the team’s three total wins matched Butler’s victory total for the previous three seasons combined.

 Voris began his collegiate coaching career in 1990 as a graduate assistant at Illinois.
 During his two seasons with the Illini, he assisted with defensive backs and outside linebackers.
 He later spent two seasons at Texas, where he worked with wide receivers and the offensive line.

-The Butler coach was a four-year starting quarterback at DePauw, 1986-89.
-He was a three-time team Most Valuable Player and a team captain in 1989.
+The Butler coach was a four-year starting quarterback at DePauw (1986-89).
 He earned honorable mention All-America recognition in 1988 and 1989, and he still holds DePauw career football records for most passing yards (6,035), most touchdown passes (56), most pass completions (504), most pass attempts (910) and total offense (5,754).
-He set single-game records with 38 completions against Findlay in 1987 and five touchdown passes against Taylor in 1988, and he’s the only player in DePauw football history to lead the Tigers in passing for four consecutive seasons.
 He was inducted into the DePauw Athletic Hall of Fame in 2009.